Showing 143 items

 Plan, [Plans for Extensions to Student Amenities Building], 1996-2001

-... eating plan at Student Amenities Block, Victorian College... outdoor eating plan at Student Amenities Block, Victorian College ...(1) External paving & footing plan - Proposed outdoor eating plan at Student Amenities Block, Victorian College of Agriculture & Horticulture.
+... eating plan at Student Amenities Block, Victorian College... at Student Amenities Block, Victorian College of Agriculture ...(1) External paving & footing plan - Proposed outdoor eating plan at Student Amenities Block, Victorian College of Agriculture & Horticulture.
 For - Burnley Student Association (Ross Greer Consultants P/L).
 Includes design modifications 2001.
 (2) Proposed outdoor eating area Student Amenities Block, VCAH.
 Schemes 1-8.
 (Includes plans for pergola, terrace, etc.) (3) Quotes from landcraft for landscape works around canteen (including ramps.)
 (4) John Stephens Catering Equipment Pty.
 Ltd. - Burnley Student Union.
 Plan View 1:20.
 Many copies of most documents including amendments.amenities, students, vcah, burnley -

 University of Melbourne, Burnley Campus Archives